nathancarter/weblurch/doc/plan.md

 For each of the following features, add tests for them to [the `LurchEditor` spec](lurcheditor-spec.litcoffee.html).

- * Add to the `LurchEditor` class a pointer that indexes into the `DOMEditAction` stack, pointing to the last-undone action.
-If no actions have been undone, then it will equal the stack size.
-   Override `nodeEditHappened` so that before the original version is called, if the pointer is not the stack size, then the stack is truncated to make it so.
+ * Create tests in the [`LurchEditor` spec]( lurcheditor-spec.litcoffe.html) for the following features.
+   * Undo/redo stack pointer stays at end of stack as new actions are completed.
+   * If stack pointer is set to middle/start of stack and an edit action performed, the stack is appropriately truncated.
  * Add canUndo() and canRedo() methods to the `LurchEditor` class that just report whether the index pointer isn't at the top or bottom of the stack.